The Overcoat: Interpretations

-Gogol makes much of Akaky's name in the opening passages, saying, "Perhaps it may strike the reader as a rather strange and farfetched name, but I can assure him that it was not farfetched at all, that the circumstances were such that it was quite out of the question to give him any other name..."
-The name Akaky Akakievich Bashmachkin in Russian means "Akaky Bashmachkin, the son of Akaky", similarly to "John Johnson", and has similar comedic value; it also communicates Akaky's role as an everyman.
-In addition, the literal meaning of the name Akaky, derived from the Greek, is "harmless" or "lacking evil", showing the humiliation it must have taken to drive his ghost to violence.
+Gogol makes much of Akaky's name in the opening passages, saying, "the circumstances were such that it was quite out of the question to give him any other name..."
+The literal meaning of the name Akaky, derived from the Greek, is "harmless" or "lacking evil", showing the humiliation it must have taken to drive his ghost to violence.
 His surname Bashmachkin, meanwhile, comes from the word 'bashmak', a type of shoe.
 It is used in an expression "быть под башмаком" which means to be "under someone's thumb" or to "be henpecked".

 Akaky progresses from an introverted and hopeless but functioning non-entity with no expectations of social or material success to one whose self-esteem and thereby expectations are raised by the overcoat.
-Akaky is not merely introverted, but described as humorously fit for his position as a non-entity.
-He is not oppressed by the nature of bureaucratic work because he enjoys performing bureaucratic tasks.
+Akaky is described as humorously fit for his position as a non-entity.
+He is not oppressed by the nature of bureaucratic work because he enjoys performing bureaucratic tasks like copying because he lacks an inner life.
+Gogol makes light of his fitness for mundane bureaucratic activities by joking that Akaky was always "to be seen in the same place, the same attitude, the same occupation; so that it was afterwards affirmed that he had been born in undress uniform with a bald head."
+When Akaky is asked to make a minor change in a document instead of merely copying it, he cannot do it.
 Akaky "labored with love" and longed for nothing but copying.
-He found it "a varied and agreeable employment.
-Enjoyment was written on his face."
 A good contrast would be Melville's Bartleby, the Scrivener.
 Bartleby is quite adept at his job as a copyist, but arrives "incurably forlorn" when he is first employed.
 Bartleby begins rejecting his work saying "I would prefer not to," gradually rejecting more and more, until he finally dies staring at a wall having rejected life itself.
 Bartleby's antisocial, otherworldly and melancholy features make him uncanny and he has been interpreted as a provocateur of existential crisis.
 Akaky, on the other hand, is presented in a humorous way initially.
 This is partly because he represents a "type" presented in anecdotal form by Gogol.
-He enjoys copying because he lacks an inner life.
-Gogol makes light of his fitness for mundane bureaucratic activities by joking that Akaky was always "to be seen in the same place, the same attitude, the same occupation; so that it was afterwards affirmed that he had been born in undress uniform with a bald head."
-When Akaky is asked to make a minor change in a document instead of merely copying it, he cannot do it.